-We may be subject to allegations by third parties or purported current or former employees, negative internet postings and other negative, inaccurate or misleading publicity related to our business and operations.
-We may also become the target of harassment or other detrimental conduct by third parties or disgruntled former or current employees.
+We, our subsidiaries or the VIE may be subject to allegations by third parties or purported current or former employees, negative internet postings and other negative, inaccurate or misleading publicity related to the business and operations.
+We, our subsidiaries or the VIE may also become the target of harassment or other detrimental conduct by third parties or disgruntled former or current employees.
 Such conduct may include complaints, anonymous or otherwise, to our board, advisors, regulatory agencies, media or other organizations.
-Depending on their nature and significance, we may need to conduct internal investigations to appropriately review any such allegations.
-We may also be subject to government or regulatory inquiries or, investigations or other proceedings as a result of such third-party conduct and may be required to spend significant time and incur substantial costs to address such conduct, and there is no assurance that we will be able to conclusively refute each of the allegations within a reasonable period of time, or at all.
+Depending on their nature and significance, we, our subsidiaries or the VIE may need to conduct internal investigations to appropriately review any such allegations.
+We, our subsidiaries or the VIE may also be subject to government or regulatory inquiries or, investigations or other proceedings as a result of such third-party conduct and may be required to spend significant time and incur substantial costs to address such conduct, and there is no assurance that we, our subsidiaries or the VIE will be able to conclusively refute each of the allegations within a reasonable period of time, or at all.
 Allegations may be posted on the internet, including social media platforms, by anyone anonymously.
-Any negative, inaccurate or misleading publicity about us or our management can be quickly and widely disseminated.
+Any negative, inaccurate or misleading publicity about us, our management, our subsidiaries or the VIE can be quickly and widely disseminated.
 Social media platforms and devices immediately publish the content of their subscribers' and participants' posts, often without filters or checks on the accuracy of the content posted.
-Information posted on the internet or otherwise publicly released, including by us or our employees, may be inaccurate or misleading, and the information or the inaccurate or misleading nature of the information, may harm our reputation, business or prospects.
-The harm may be immediate without affording us an opportunity for redress or correction.
-Our reputation may be negatively affected as a result of the public dissemination of negative, inaccurate, or misleading information about our business and operations, which in turn may cause us to lose market share or students, and adversely affect the price of our ordinary shares.
+Information posted on the internet or otherwise publicly released, including by us, our subsidiaries or the VIE, or the employees, may be inaccurate or misleading, and the information or the inaccurate or misleading nature of the information, may harm the reputation, business or prospects.
+The harm may be immediate without affording us, our subsidiaries or the VIE an opportunity for redress or correction.
+The reputation may be negatively affected as a result of the public dissemination of negative, inaccurate, or misleading information about the business and operations, which in turn may cause us, our subsidiaries or the VIE to lose market share or students, and adversely affect the price of our ordinary shares.

-Our business depends on the continued efforts of our senior management, particularly Mr. Xiaofeng Gao.
-If Mr. Gao or one or more other of our key executives were unable or unwilling to continue in their present positions, our business may be severely disrupted.
+The business depends on the continued efforts of our senior management, particularly Mr. Xiaofeng Gao.
+If Mr. Gao or one or more other of the key executives were unable or unwilling to continue in their present positions, the business may be severely disrupted.

-Our business operations depend on the continuing services of our senior management, particularly Mr. Xiaofeng Gao, our Chairman and Co-Chief Executive Officer, and our other executive officers named in this report.
+The business operations depend on the continuing services of the senior management, particularly Mr. Xiaofeng Gao, our Chairman and Co-Chief Executive Officer, and other executive officers named in this report.
 While we have provided different incentives to our management, we cannot assure you that we can continue to retain their services.
-If one or more of our key executives were unable or unwilling to continue in their present positions, we may not be able to replace them easily or at all, our future growth may be constrained, our business may be severely disrupted and our financial condition and results of operations may be materially and adversely affected, and we may incur additional expenses to recruit, train and retain qualified personnel.
-In addition, although we have entered into confidentiality and non-competition agreements with our key executives of our subsidiaries in China, there is no assurance that any member of our management team will not join our competitors or form a competing business.
+If one or more of our key executives were unable or unwilling to continue in their present positions, we may not be able to replace them easily or at all, the future growth may be constrained, the business may be severely disrupted and the financial condition and results of operations may be materially and adversely affected, and we may incur additional expenses to recruit, train and retain qualified personnel.
+In addition, although we have entered into confidentiality and non-competition agreements with our key executives of our subsidiaries in the PRC, there is no assurance that any member of our management team will not join the competitors or form a competing business.
 If any dispute arises between us and our current or former officers, we may have to incur substantial costs and expenses in order to enforce such agreements in China or we may be unable to enforce them at all.